turtlebot/turtlebot4-user-manual/setup/basic.md

 turtlebot4-setup
 ```

 Go to <b>Wi-Fi Setup</b> and select <b>Apply Defaults</b>.
-Optionally you can set your own SSID and password before saving and applying the new settings.
+Optionally you can set your own SSID and password before saving.
+Return to the main menu and select
+`Apply Settings` and press `Enter` before quitting the `turtlebot4-setup` tool.

 {% endtab %}
 {% tab ap jazzy %}